Les-Alchimistes-Labs/AlgorithmVisualizer/README.md

 - Visualization of various algorithms.
 - Interactive GUI powered by GTK for user-friendly experience.
 - Customizable parameters for algorithms.
-- Real-time visualization updates.
+- Step-by-step visualization updates.

+## Requirements for users

+- GTK development libraries and dependencies (for Linux)
+- Dot command from GraphViz (mandatory) (https://graphviz.org/download/)

+## Usages
+1. download the project at https://github.com/Les-Alchimistes-Labs/AlgorithmVisualizer/releases

+2. unzip the project

+3. execute the main or main.exe file

+4. files are saved in the save directory and contains simple examples

+## Contributing

+Contributions are welcome from teachers (if they have good intention)!
+If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.
+Please adhere to the coding style and guidelines used in the project.

-## Requirements
+## Requirements for contributors

 - Rust programming language (https://www.rust-lang.org/)
 - GTK development libraries and dependencies
 - Dot command from GraphViz

 ## Installation